-1. According to the Lord Jesus Christ in John 7:17, who can grow in the knowledge of God an His will?
-What is the requirement for growth? will obe OTES: It is interesting that the knowledge of Christian doctrine is more a matter of the than of the intellect.
+cording to the Lord Jesus Christ in John 7:17, who can grow in the knowledge of God and will?
+What is the requirement for growth?

+NO. TES.
+It is interpreting that the longer ladge of Christian destring in secure a section of the will obe TES: It is interesting that the knowledge of Christian doctrine is more a matter of the than of the intellect.
 The Christian who has made the decision to submit himself in edience to the will of God will grow in His knowledge of the things of God.
-The one who inches for knowledge without commitment to obedience will learn little.
-2. The foll e Scriptures contain many promises of wisdom and knowledge for all the people of God. ese apply to both the professor in the seminary and the most recent convert.
-What do the owing texts promise to all who sincerely seek to know God and His doctrine?
-Matthew 11:25 NOTES: The "wise and the intelligent" is a reference to those who are intellectually and spiritually proud and do not recognize their need to learn from Christ.
-The term "infants" refers to the humble-those who recognize their needs and sincerely seek the truth from Christ.
-I Corinthians 3:18 contains sound advice for those who truly desire to grow in their knowledge of biblical doctrine: "Let no man deceive himself.
-If any man among you thinks that he is wise in this age, he must become foolish, so that he may become wise."
+The one who rches for knowledge without commitment to obedience will learn little.
+2. The e Scriptures contain many promises of wisdom and knowledge for all the people of God ese apply to both the professor in the seminary and the most recent convert.
+What do the owing texts promise to all who sincerely seek to know God and His doctrine? a.
+Matthew 11:25 NOTES: The "wise and the understanding" is a reference to those who are intellectually and spiritually proud and do not recognize their need to learn from Christ.
+The term "little children" refers to the humble-those who recognize their needs and sincerely seek the truth from Christ.
+I Corinthians 3:18 contains sound advice for those who truly desire to grow in their knowledge of biblical doctrine: "Let no one deceive himself.
+If anyone among you thinks that he is wise in this age, let him become a fool that he may become wise."
 In other words, he who believes that he is well-learned or enlightened should recognize that he knows nothing.
 Such humility, accompanied by the sincere study of God's Word, will lead to a genuine knowledge that transforms.